semperos/clj-webdriver/README.md

 # Selenium-WebDriver Support for Clojure [![Build Status](https://secure.travis-ci.org/semperos/clj-webdriver.png)](http://travis-ci.org/semperos/clj-webdriver)

 This is a Clojure library for driving a web browser using Selenium-WebDriver as the backend.
+For instructions on contributing, see below.

  * [Project Wiki](https://github.com/semperos/clj-webdriver/wiki)
  * [Marginalia Documentation (v0.4.0)](http://semperos.github.com/clj-webdriver/uberdoc-latest.html)